vsheahan/Embedding-Space-Invaders/README.md

 ### Option 2: Get Real Datasets (For Reproducibility)

-To reproduce the exact failures documented in this README, you'll need:
+To reproduce the exact failures documented in this README, you'll need to source your own datasets:

 1. **SEP (System Extraction Prompts) Dataset**
-   - Download from: [SEP Dataset Source] (check academic papers or datasets repositories)
+   - Search academic papers or prompt injection repositories
-   - Or use the included parser: `python3 parse_sep_dataset.py`
+   - Look for system extraction / system prompt leaking attacks

 2. **AlpacaFarm Dataset** (for safe prompts)
    - Download from: https://github.com/tatsu-lab/stanford_alpaca
-   - Or run: `python3 download_public_datasets.py`
+   - Use instruction-following prompts as your "safe" baseline

 3. **Jailbreak Templates**
-   - Community-sourced from various repositories
+   - Community-sourced from jailbreak repositories
-   - Or create your own: `python3 create_jailbreak_dataset.py`
+   - DAN, Developer Mode, and similar role-play attacks

-Place downloaded data in a `datasets/` directory (which will be ignored by git).
+Place your data in a `datasets/` directory in the expected format (one prompt per line for `.txt` files).

 **Note**: If you just want to see it fail, the quick demo is enough!
 The specific datasets just let you fail in *exactly* the same way I did.